middyjs/middy/docs/UPGRADE.md

 Deprecated `setToEnv` option due to possible security misuse

 ### sqs-json-body-parser
-Deprecated in favour of `event-normalizer`
+Deprecated in favour of [`event-normalizer`](/packages/event-normalizer/README.md)

 ### [sqs-partial-batch-failure](/packages/sqs-partial-batch-failure/README.md)
 Complete rewrite to take advantage of https://aws.amazon.com/about-aws/whats-new/2021/11/aws-lambda-partial-batch-response-sqs-event-source/, will no longer throw an error if any message fails

 ### [ssm](/packages/ssm/README.md)
-Deprecated `setToEnv` option.
+Deprecated `setToEnv` option
-Not found paths will not throw a proper error.
+Not found paths will now throw a proper error

 ### [sts](/packages/sts/README.md)
 No change